Skip to main content

 Our Top Pick

 The NVioAsport 20-in-1 is our #1 LED survival bracelet for 2026.
 It matches the premium NexfinityOne's SOS LED capability at nearly half the price, and adds a thermometer and multi-tool card that the NexfinityOne lacks.
-For $13.99, it is the best feature-per-dollar LED bracelet available.
+At a budget-tier price point, it is the best feature-per-dollar LED bracelet available.